LuizFelipeOC/your-tracker/README.md

 <br />

-Now, i work in planning of architecture together [Rodrigo Sousa](https://github.com/rodrigoross), you can see the back-end development to sync data and futures things that we planning to facilitate  imporatation and controller  your sellings or only salvar your codes to fast find.
+Now, i work in planning of architecture together [Rodrigo Sousa](https://github.com/rodrigoross), you can see the back-end development to sync data and futures things that we planning to facilitate  imporatation and controller  your sellings or only save your codes to fast find.

 ### Techs